Poodles are a brainy, loving breed with oodles of energy to burn.

 Their curly, low-shedding fur tends to be a good option for people with allergies, but it should be brushed several times a week to prevent matting.
 If it isn’t brushed, your dog can develop painful tangles which may need to be shaved very short to help their coat grow back healthy.

-Professional grooming every four to six weeks is ideal to keep Poodles’ coats in great shape with clipping or trimming.
+Professional grooming every four to six weeks is ideal for keeping Poodles’ coats in great shape with clipping or trimming.
 These adorable dogs can be groomed in a huge range of styles, from a simple pet trim to elaborate show cuts.

 Regular baths, nail trimming, ear cleaning, and dental care are also important for your dog’s overall well-being.
 These can be done at home if you show your dog grooming is enjoyable from the start.